freedomofpress/securedrop-workstation/README.md

 You can install the staging environment in two ways:

 - If you have an up-to-date clone of this repo with a valid configuration in `dom0`, you can use the `make staging` target to provision a staging environment.
 Prior to provisioning, `make staging` will set your `config.json` environment to `staging`.
-As part of the provisioning, a locally built RPM will be installed in dom0.
-The dom0 package repository configuration will be updated to install future test-only versions of the RPM package from the https://yum-test.securedrop.org repository, and Workstation VMs will receive the latest nightlies of the Debian packages (same as `make dev`).

 - If you want to download a specific version of the RPM, and follow a verification procedure similar to that used in a production install, follow the process in the following sections.